strawberryfg/xraygan/README.md

 - Conditioning the image generation on class labels for a better *equilibrium* in *imbalanced multi-modal* data.

-- Metrics-turned-Trainable-Scores + Self-aligned Perceptual Style Scores for a better-learned *data distribution*.
+- Metrics-turned-Trainable-Scores + Self-aligned Perceptual Style Scores for better-learned *data distribution*.

 - Built-in classifier as an *implicit* evaluator and an *explicit* learner.